 Leslie Shorland-Ball, Second Lieutenant, Royal Irish Fusiliers.
 Leslie was born at Barton upon Irwell, Eccles, Lancashire on 1 February 1883, the son of George and Amy Shorland-Ball.
 He was educated at Abbey School, Beckenham and at Shrewsbury School, where he was a member of the Inns of Court Officers Training Corps.
+Leslie was the secretary of the Aberdyfi Golf Club for several years prior to the war, so must have had a residence in the town.
 He was commissioned into the 3rd Battalion, Royal Irish Fusiliers on 7 October 1915 and after training was posted to the 8th Battalion, Royal Irish Fusiliers, which was attached to 49 Brigade, 16th (Irish) Division.
 He embarked for France with the battalion at Southampton on 17 February 1916, and the Division moved to the trenches at Sailly La Bourse and Vermelles.
 After several months in the Loos trenches, the 16th Division moved to the Somme in August 1916.
 On 5 September 1916, Leslie’s battalion was ordered to establish a line in front of Leuze Wood.
 The men dug trenches throughout the night, but a salient had been formed and in the morning the Germans counter-attacked.
 Leslie was killed in action here on 6 September 1916, aged 33.
 He has no known grave and is commemorated on the Thiepval Memorial, Somme.

 John Clement Davies, Private, 60709, Welsh Regiment.
 John was the son of John and Elizabeth Davies, of 31, Copper Hill Street, Aberdyfi.
 He enlisted at Dolgellau into the army and after training was posted to France, joining the 14th (Swansea) Battalion, Welsh Regiment, which was attached to 114 Brigade, 38th (Welsh) Division.
 He joined the battalion following the Division’s withdrawal from the Somme, where it had seen heavy fighting during the assaults on Mametz Wood.
 The Division moved via Hébuterne to Boesinghe, on the Yser Canal, where it remained until launching its attack on Pilckem Ridge on 31 July 1917, as part of the opening offensive of the Third Battle of Ypres.
 John was killed in action during the opening day of the battle, of 31 July 1917, aged 19.
 He has no known grave and is commemorated on the Tyne Cot Memorial, Belgium.